 This year's show preparation took me into the clouds where I like to go.
 For me, the infinity of space and drama in skies touch a deep part of me.
 As in a spiritual pilgrimage, I feel larger than the everyday minutiae when I open my canvases to sky and clouds.

 Then a surprise surfaced.
 I've always been drawn to O'Keeffe's paintings of Jimson flowers, a common wild plant that often spreads rapidly in yards.
-But being so common, it is an amazing flower that opens in a beautiful lily shape in the day and closes shut at night.
+But being so common, it is an amazing flower that opens in a beautiful lily shape during the night and closes shut during the heat of the day.
 I painted 3 paintings and like what I want to do with skies, I bring in the element of infinity in the compositions.
 In a sense, they are like clouds in a sky.
 Pictured is the largest painting.

 Please come the show if you are in the neighborhood (times and directions in Events).
 Thanks for reading and supporting my work.